 “The University of Virginia Triathlon team has given me the opportunity to satisfy my competitive nature while also forming my closest friendships in college,” Matthew Van de Graaf, the club’s president, said.
 “The team has demonstrated the excitement that results from approaching training and racing with a team mindset.
 Awaking before the sun rises, cycling for three hours on the weekend and traveling for entire weekends to race became much easier when I recognized that I was training and competing as part of my team.”

-After winning both sectional and regional championships for the fourth straight year, the Virginia Women’s Club Ultimate Frisbee team entered uncharted territory by making it to the semifinals round of the USA Ultimate D-I College Championships, held in Raleigh, North Carolina in May.
+After winning both sectional and l-regional championships for the fourth straight year, the Virginia Women’s Club Ultimate Frisbee team entered uncharted territory by making it to the semifinals round of the USA Ultimate D-I College Championships, held in Raleigh, North Carolina in May.

 “Almost everyone on the team had never played ultimate Frisbee, or had even heard of it, before coming to UVA,” team captain Brogan Jones said.
 “Somehow, we all stumbled to a tryout first year and were immediately attracted to the competitive, fun, amazing sport.
 The sport and the awesome people roped us in, and the club quickly became integral to our positive experience at UVA.
 This program created a fun, supportive and healthy community of talented men and women, and I have met my best friends through it.”